Trade Show Booth Strategy That Feeds Your GTM Pipeline

 Staffing.
 Rotation schedule printed and posted in the booth.
 Everyone knows their first shift assignment.
 Team communication channel (Slack, text group) confirmed.
 Emergency contact for venue issues identified.

 Lead capture.
 Badge scanner app open, connected, and tested with a real scan.
 Qualification tags configured (hot/warm/cool).
 Notes field accessible.
-Backup paper lead forms available in case the scanner app fails — and it will fail at some point, because trade show tech always has a bad hour.
+Backup paper lead forms available in case the scanner app fails.
+And it will fail at some point because trade show tech always has a bad hour.

 Debrief schedule.
 End-of-day debrief time and location confirmed.
 Each staffer knows they need to log their top contacts and detailed notes before the debrief.